To help you understand more about how a PREP account works, please read:

 Under superannuation law, you can only access your super once you reach your preservation age and retire permanently from the workforce or meet another condition of release (such as ceasing employment after age 60, reaching age 65 or permanent incapacity).
 Your preservation age depends on the year that you were born.

-An APSS PREP account lets you receive some of your super as a pension while you’re still working.
+An APSS Pension lets you receive some of your super as a pension while you’re still working.
 This could help you:

 - Supplement your salary if you want to reduce your work hours in the lead up to retirement.

 - Pay more of your salary into super via salary sacrifice (subject to contribution rules) to take advantage of the tax concessions available.
-You can then offset the reduction in your salary through the income received from your PREP account.
+You can then offset the reduction in your salary through the income received as you transition to retirement.

-There are however, some rules around transition to retirement pensions like the APSS PREP account:
+There are however, some rules around transition to retirement pensions:

 - You must have already reached your preservation age.

-- You must use your super to commence a non-commutable pension (like the APSS PREP), which means that you cannot make lump sum withdrawals or convert the account balance to a lump sum until you meet a further condition of release (like permanently retiring).
+- You must use your super to commence a non-commutable pension, which means that you cannot make lump sum withdrawals or convert the account balance to a lump sum until you meet a further condition of release (like permanently retiring).

 - By law there is a minimum amount (percentage of your account balance), that you must receive in pension payments each year.
 In addition, your pension payments each year cannot exceed a maximum of 10% of your account balance.

-- Once you’ve started a PREP account, you cannot put extra funds into your pension account although you can open additional PREP accounts (which are also subject to the minimum and maximum requirements).
+- Once you’ve started transitioning to retirement, you cannot put extra funds into your pension account although you can open additional accounts (which are also subject to the minimum and maximum requirements).

 - Accessing your super early may also mean you use up your super savings earlier.
 You may need to look at other sources of income later in life.